 They found that empathy contributes to moderately better psychotherapy outcomes.
 More specifically, empathy as defined by client, therapist, and observer perceptions that the therapist is understanding, is a reasonably reliable predictor of successful therapy, accounting for about 9% of the variance in psychotherapy outcomes.

 Client measures predicted outcome the most, as compared to therapist and observer measures.
 Additionally, the influence of empathy on outcome was strongest when therapists were working with clients in the “severe/chronic incarcerated populations” as well as clients whose problems were conceptualized as mixed/unspecified and depressed/anxious.
 This suggests that client factors shape therapist empathy and its association with therapy outcome.
-Elliot and team describe their findings further:
+Elliott and team describe their findings further:

 “As we have shown, empathy is a robust medium-sized predictor of client outcome in psychotherapy that holds across theoretical orientations, treatment formats, and client problems.”